zachary-tarantinowoolson-sp/nerm_go_cli/README.md

 # CLI Tool to make API requests and generate files

-Built with GO and Cobra
+Built with GO and Cobra.
+This utilized the [go-keyring](https://www.github.com/zalando/go-keyring) to store and retrive secrets

 ## Installing